dev-ricks/BugZapperJ/README.md

 # BugZapperJ
-Demo of microservices using Java language.
+Demonstration of microservices using Java language and Spring Framework.